davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 9. That should set you up for authentication to github.
 We can start our homework.

+10. For each assignment, the initial push may still require you to login using this access token as your password, so make sure you don't lose it!
+(You cannot recover it if you do!)

 #### Our First C Program

 1. From your browser, find my code repository here: [https://github.com/davidtchiu/os-first](https://github.com/davidtchiu/os-first).